shantel-martinez/shantel-martinez.github.io/CV.md

 **Future Professors Institute** 2018
 Theme: Advancing Diversity in Academia.
 Introduction to understanding what the search committee is looking for, career plans, research plans, publication plans, negotiating a contract, and starting up your first lab.
 **Director of Professional Development** 2016-2017
-During my PhD, I also spent a year as the Director of Professional Development for the Graduate and Professional Student Association (GPSA) and developed numerous transferable skills in this position.
-I implemented 30 new professional development events, served over 1,800 attendees, coordinated and lead 11 GPSA senators, and sat on both the Professional Development Initiative and GPSA Executive Board.
-This role outside of the laboratory provided me with exceptional soft skills such as communication, collaboration, conflict resolution, leadership, professionalism, and organization.
+During my PhD, a handful of graduate students and I noticed a need for opportunities to develop professional skills across all disciplines that just weren't being met within graduate programs.
+With this crucial need in mind, the [Professional Development Initiative](https://gradschool.wsu.edu/pdi/) (PDI) was created and I spent a year as the Director of Professional Development for the Graduate and Professional Student Association (GPSA).
+Implemented 30 new professional development events, served over 1,800 attendees, coordinated and lead 11 graduate student senators, and sat on both the PDI and GPSA Executive Board.
+SKILLS: <u>Efficient peer-to-peer communication</u>, <u>interdisciplinary collaboration</u>, conflict resolution, leadership, professionalism, <u>strong organization</u>, built relationships with university leadership (President and Deans)

 ### AWARDS & FUNDING
 ▪ NIFA-AFRI Education and Literacy Initiative [Grant](https://cris.nifa.usda.gov/cgi-bin/starfinder/0?path=fastlink1.txt&id=anon&pass=&search=R=79175&format=WEBLINK) 2018-2020